401ode/tools/windows.md

 ## Command Line - `cmd` and `Powershell`

 - `set` - "Display, set, or remove CMD environment variables.
 Changes made with SET will remain only for the duration of the current CMD session."
 Useful for seeing system environment variables.
 - `Get-ADUser` - Powershell command to get an Active Directory user.
-Requires [Active Directory module](https://docs.microsoft.com/en-us/powershell/module/addsadministration/?view=win10-ps).
+Requires [Active Directory module](https://docs.microsoft.com/en-us/powershell/module/addsadministration/?view=win10-ps), which you can [download here](https://www.microsoft.com/en-us/download/details.aspx?id=7887).

 # Office Tools and Integrations